Entake/acuity/server/README.md

 To run the server locally, do the following:
 1. Clone this repository
 2. Enter the `./server` folder
 3. Install dependencies with `npm install` or `yarn`
+4. Place [Google Vision API](https://cloud.google.com/vision/docs/common/auth) `key.json` file in `./server` folder
+   Keep in mind that the `key.json` file is mentioned in the projects `.gitignore` so that you don't leak API credentials
-4. Make sure you have a local RethinkDB server running (or start one using `npm run db:create`, requires docker)
+5. Make sure you have a local RethinkDB server running (or start one using `npm run db:create`, requires docker)
-5. Start the server using `npm start`
+6. Start the server using `npm start`
-6. Navigate to [http://localhost:8080](http://localhost:8080) in your browser
+7. Start sending API requests on [http://localhost:8080](http://localhost:8080)

 ## Development